Welcome! Let’s talk about boundaries, which we need to make good, ethical choices.

 The girl cautiously makes her way across the unlit backyard as her boyfriend races to the diving board.
 With one hard bounce, he catapults his body high into the air.
 The girl’s laugh turns to a shriek as she reaches the pool’s edge and realizes there is no water in the pool.
 The impact of the boy’s dive snaps his neck, instantly paralyzing him.

 The homeowners didn’t post the warnings to take fun from the boy’s life, but to protect him.
-In choosing to disregard the posted warnings, he moved himself into danger.
+In disregarding the posted warnings, he moved himself into danger.

 God’s Tall Ladder Perspective